metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 ***

 I know the Commanders have demonstrated that will to win over the past couple weeks now that Heinecke has assumed the reins on offense.
 But Minnesota is coming in this game just as hot.
-In fact, the Vikings deserve some serious praise for finding ways to win without relying on any real pizazz.
-Minnesota seems to be practicing a safer brand of football insisting that the team doesn't beat itself.
+In fact, the Vikings deserve some serious praise for sacrificing flash in order to practice a safer brand of football ensuring the team doesn't beat itself.
 If Washington wants this win, it'll need to beat Minnesota, plain and simple.
+And I'm not sure that's possible on account of their questionable coaching.